kuangyu0801/kuangyu0801.github.io/README.md

 ## **6. When were you most satisfied in your job?**
 The time we have our first 5G test chip back and my code is running smoothly.
-The first 5G attachment and phonecall is made. see my code is actually running with the chip and the correct configuration with new 5G test machine: UXM 5G 無線測試平台 from keysight,
+The first 5G attachment and phonecall is made. see my code is actually running with the chip and the correct configuration with new 5G test machine: UXM 5G 無線測試平台 from keysight
+Radio Communication Test Station MT8000A from Anritsu
 ## **7. What can you do for us that other candidates can't?**

 # Why do you want to study another master in Germany